votingworks/arlo-cvr-encryption/README.md

                         decrypted_ballots)
 ```
 This command is similar to arlo_decrypt_ballots, except that its input is a "batch file"
-written out by the Arlo auditing system.
-That particular file includes Dominion-style
+written out by the Arlo auditing system, which includes Dominion-style
 ballot "imprinted id" strings (e.g., `2-1-48`), which are then translated into
 arlo-e2e identifiers.